sdaps/website/pages/Documentation/LibreOffice.rst

 Checkboxes und freeform text fields are normal frames that are placed into the document.
 As said before, they need to have a special frame style.

-|/!/| SDAPS can only handle checkboxes that are exactly 3.5x3.5mm large.
+.. attention:: SDAPS can only handle checkboxes that are exactly 3.5x3.5mm large.
 Textboxes need to be at least 6cm wide and 6mm heigh.

-|/!/| SDAPS reads the PDF file to find the corresponding boxes.
+.. attention:: SDAPS reads the PDF file to find the corresponding boxes.
 You must not add frames to the file that have the same width of the outline!
 If you want to add instructions about how to handle checkboxes, than these need to be done for example using images.

 Debugging
 ---------